The comforting presence of a pint-sized pony could help people in trying times.

-Startup Dunedin’s Audacious programme highlights University of Otago and Otago Polytechnic students who are brimming with innovative business ideas.
-This week in the series, reporter Simon...
+Startup Dunedin’s Audacious programme highlights University of Otago and Otago Polytechnic students who are creating innovative business ideas.
+This week in the series, reporter Simon Henderson...

 Building better business ideas is the mission for University of Otago and Otago Polytechnic students who have taken part in Startup Dunedin’s Audacious programme.
 This week in a series for...